-This note, Appendix 1a, must accompany the Special Winter Excursion Form / Parental Consent, Appendix 1b.
+This note, Appendix 1a, must accompany the Special Winter Out-of-school trip Form / Parental Consent, Appendix 1b.
 It is suggested that Appendix 1a be attached to the reverse side of Appendix 1b for distribution to parents.

 This is an important document.
 Please take it to someone who can explain it to you.